English Courses: Fall 2024

 3 Credit Hour(s)

 Fulfills core competency: Communitcation Skills.
 Writing Intensive.
 Cross-listed as CMP 420.
 This course provides fundamental knowledge and preparation for practice in public relations writing.
 Students will learn to write with purpose and clarity and understand the importance of rewriting, editing, and effective communication.
 Students will develop skills essential to writing fact sheets, news releases, public service announcements, brochures, social media posts, and other promotional genres/materials.
+CMP 101 or equivalent.
 (UG)

 PR 442: Capstone Research